BetonQuest/BetonQuest/documentation/Documentation/Objectives-List.md

 With this configuration, the command objective requires the player to execute `/warp MyName farms` to be completed.
 The command objective matches from the start of the command that was executed, therefore if the player executed `/warp MyName farms other arguments` it would still be completed.

+Optional arguments:
+* `ignoreCase`: If provided, instructs the objective to ignore case for the command.
+* `exact`: If provided, requires an exact command match, not just the command start.
+* `cancel`: If provided, the objective will cancel the execution of the command on a match.
+* `conditions`: If provided, specifies a list of conditions required to meet the objective in addition to the command.
+* `failEvents`: If provided, specifies a list of events to execute if a non-matching command is run and conditions are met.

+!!! complex example
+    ```YAML
+    command /warp_%player%_farms ignoreCase exact cancel conditions:condition1,condition2 failEvents:failEvent1,failEvent2 events:event1,event2
+    ```

 ## Variable: `variable`